 Babies born at 36 to 37 weeks usually look like small full-term babies.
 Very premature babies will be small (perhaps fitting in your hand) and look very fragile.

-- Eyes: the eyelids of very premature babies may be fused shut at first.
+Eyes: The eyelids of very premature babies may be fused shut at first.
 By 30 weeks they should be able to respond to different sights.

-- Hair: your baby may have little hair on its head, but lots of soft body hair (called 'lanugo').
+Hair: Your baby may have little hair on its head, but lots of soft body hair (called 'lanugo').

-Your premature baby's development
+Will my premature baby's development be delayed?

 Some common issues for premature babies include:

 Most premature babies will develop normally, but they have a higher risk of developmental problems and will need regular health and developmental checks at the hospital or with a paediatrician.
 If you are worried about your child's development, talk to your doctor.

 Problems that may occur later in children who were born prematurely include:

 - problems with teeth

 - problems with vision or hearing